GaoFangshu/Airbnb-crawler/README.md

 ## Attention
 * This crawler is originally used for collecting data for academic purposes.
 To avoid unnecessary burden on the Airbnb server, please do not abuse this crawler.
 You can find tons of Airbnb data at [Inside Airbnb](http://insideairbnb.com/), which may meet your needs.

-* This project is developed with:
+* This project is developed with Python 2.7.12:
-  > Python 2.7.12<br>PyCharm Community Edition 2016.3.2

 ## What is it?
 This is a multiprocessing Python web crawler using `requests` and `bs4` packages.
 With input data of user ID, it collects data of each user including: